Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Resolution of Linear Algebra of the Function Field Sieve

 \section{Resolution of Linear Algebra of the Function Field Sieve}

-The linear algebra step consists in solving the system $Az=0$, where $A$ is the matrix produced by the filtering step of the FFS algorithm (cf. Table~\ref{Matrices}). $A$ is singular and square.
+The linear algebra step consists of solving the system $Aw=0$, where $A$ is the matrix produced by the filtering step of the FFS algorithm. $A$ is singular and square.
 Finding a vector of the kernel of the matrix is generally sufficient for the FFS algorithm.

-The simple Wiedemann algorithm~\cite{WIED86} which resolves such a system, is composed of three steps: \begin{itemize} \item ``\textit{Krylov}": It consists on the computation of a sequence of scalars $a_i = \,^txA^i y$, where $0 \leq i \leq 2N$, and $x$ and $y$ are random vectors in $(\mathbb{Z}/\ell\mathbb{Z})^N$.
-We take $x$ in the canonical basis, so that instead of performing a full dot product between $^tx$ and $A^i y$, we just store the element of $A^i y$ that corresponds to the non-zero coordinate of $x$. \item ``\textit{Lingen}": Using the Berlekamp-Massey algorithm, this step computes a linear generator of the $a_i$'s.
-The output $F$ is a polynomial whose coefficients lie in $\mathbb{Z}/\ell\mathbb{Z}$, and whose degree is very close to $N$. \item ``\textit{Mksol}": The last step computes $\sum_{i=0}^{deg(F)}{A^iF_iy}$, where $F_i$ is the $i^{th}$ coefficient of $F$.
-Like ``\textit{Krylov}", this step iterates Sparse-Matrix--Vector products.
-The result is with high probability a non-zero vector of the kernel of $A$.\\ \end{itemize}
+The simple Wiedemann algorithm~\cite{WIED86} which resolves such a system, is composed of three steps: \begin{itemize} \item \textit{Scalar products}: It consists on the computation of a sequence of scalars $a_i = \,^txA^i y$, where $0 \leq i \leq 2N$, and $x$ and $y$ are random vectors in $(\mathbb{Z}/\ell\mathbb{Z})^N$.
+We take $x$ in the canonical basis, so that instead of performing a full dot product between $^tx$ and $A^i y$, we just store the element of $A^i y$ that corresponds to the non-zero coordinate of $x$. \item \textit{Linear generator}: Using the Berlekamp-Massey algorithm, this step computes a linear generator of the $a_i$'s.
+The output $F$ is a polynomial whose coefficients lie in $\mathbb{Z}/\ell\mathbb{Z}$, and whose degree is very close to $N$. \item \textit{Evaluation}: The last step computes $\sum_{i=0}^{deg(F)}{A^iF_iy}$, where $F_i$ is the $i^{th}$ coefficient of $F$.
+The result is with high probability a non-zero vector of the kernel of $A$. \end{itemize}

-The Block Wiedemann algorithm~\cite{KALT95} proposes to use $m$ random vectors for $x$ and $n$ random vectors for $y$ (do not confuse the blocking parameter $n$ with the number of RNS residues $n$ previously mentioned).
-The sequence of scalars is thus replaced by a sequence of $m \times n$ matrices and only $(N/n + N/m)$ ``\textit{Krylov}" iterations and $N/n$ ``\textit{Mksol}" iterations are needed.
+The Block Wiedemann algorithm~\cite{KALT95} proposes to use $m$ random vectors for $x$ and $n$ random vectors for $y$.
+The sequence of scalars is thus replaced by a sequence of $m \times n$ matrices and the numbers of iterations of the first and third steps become $(N/n + N/m)$ and $N/n$, respectively.
 The $n$ subsequences can be computed independently and in parallel.
-So, the block Wiedemann method allows one to distribute the computation without an additional overhead.
+So, the block Wiedemann method allows to distribute the computation without an additional overhead~\cite{THOM02}.